-Residence hall life provides students a unique experience that will enhance their overall education at Fayetteville State University.
+Living in the residence halls provides students a unique experience that will enhance their overall education at Fayetteville State University.
 The residence halls at FSU provide amenities that are comparable to home.
-All rooms have cable television connections, are fully furnished, have individually controlled heat and air conditioning, and have local telephone service with long distance capabilities.
-Most residence halls are equipped with wide-screened televisions, computers, study rooms, and living learning laboratories.
-Students choose from a variety of living options in one of nine residence halls.
-Most students are permitted to choose their own roommates.
-Residence hall applications are included in the letter of acceptance from the Office of Admissions.
-For further information, call 910-672-1284.
+All rooms are fully furnished, have cable television connections, wired and wireless internet connects, and controlled heat and air conditioning.
+Most residence halls are equipped with wide-screened televisions in the lounge and all have free laundry services for residents.
+Students choose from a variety of living options: ten residence halls and an apartment complex.
+Most students are permitted to choose their own roommate, if space permits.
+Residence hall applications can be accessed from the MyHousingPortal located on the Department of Residence Life webpage.
+For further information, call (910) 672-1884.